mbman/lampapp-vagrant/README.md

 ## How to use

-   * Run `sudo vagrant plugin install vagrant-berkshelf` to install neccessary Vagrant plugin
+   * Run `sudo vagrant plugin install vagrant-berkshelf && sudo vagrant plugin install vagrant-bindfs` to install neccessary Vagrant plugin
    * Copy [Vagrantfile](./Vagrantfile) and [Berkshelf](./Berkshelf) files into your project's root dir
    * Set Vagrantile's `chef.lampapp.path` to your project's public web dir
    * Run `vagrant up` to start the VM